What Is Your Medicaid Eligibility?

 For many groups, income is typically calculated based on the federal poverty level, which is updated annually.
 For others, income standards are set in relation to income or other non-financial criteria, such as the Supplemental Security Income program.

 Under the Affordable Care Act, a national Medicaid minimum eligibility level of 133% of the federal policy level for nearly all Americans under age 65 was implemented.

-Can you apply for Medicaid?
-To find out about medicaid eligibility in your state, you can use Medicaid’s State by State Profiles.
+To find out about Medicaid eligibility in your state, you can use Medicaid’s State by State Profiles.

 - Medicare Savings Programs (MSP): This program helps seniors cover their Medicare premiums.